 When do I fill out the FAFSA?

-You’ll want to complete your form as soon as possible after Oct.
-1 of your senior year of high school and then each year you need financial aid.
+You’ll want to complete your form as soon as it becomes available your senior year of high school and then each year you need financial aid.
 Also, keep in mind that some financial aid programs that require the FAFSA have application deadlines early in the year.

 Where can I get a FAFSA?

-Go to StudentAid.gov to complete the form online and receive step-by-step instructions.
-You can also download the PDF FAFSA to fill out manually or on the computer.
+Go to FAFSA.gov to complete the form online and receive step-by-step instructions.

 How much does it cost to complete the FAFSA?